 Cooked Instant Couscous

 • Make the filling.
-Fluff the couscous with a fork and season with a dash of salt and the 1 teaspoon of spice mixture you reserved earlier.
+Fluff the couscous with a fork and season with a dash of salt and the 1 tsp of spice mixture you reserved earlier.
 Add chickpeas, chopped tomatoes, green onions, and parsley.
 Toss to combine.

 filling of couscous, chickpeas, tomatoes, green onions and parsley